LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/setTheory.md

 A \subset B \iff A \subseteq B \land A \neq B
 $$

-<Image
+{{< figure
-    src="/maths/setsSubsets.png"
+  src="/images/maths/setsSubsets.png"
-    caption="Venn diagram showing the difference between a subset and a proper subset." width={700}
+  alt="Venn diagram showing the difference between a subset and a proper subset." caption="Venn diagram showing the difference between a subset and a proper subset." width="600"
-/>
+>}}

 {{< callout type="example" >}}
 - $\{1,2\} \subset \{1,2,3\}$ because all elements of the first set are also in the second set but the sets are not equal.